“I’m Ready To Voice Act. What Do I Do Now?“

 Ask yourself: What are you doing right now to get to that level of confidence and self-possession required of a creative professional?

-What are you doing this week, even daily, to steadily fortify your capacities, your grasp of your creative powers, your readiness?
+What are you doing this week, even daily, to steadily fortify your capacities, grow your creative powers, your readiness?
 What professional and creative habits are you building into your life?

 Write this out and track it.
 (I love the bullet journal for this kind of thing)